Activities for team building and games for your virtual team

 82. Build a Quest for Scavenger

-Scavenger hunts would be perfect for new recruits to get to know the countryside and their team — requiring them to recognise items around the workplace and ask experienced workers questions during their first week like "When was [Company] started? or "Who was our first customer?"
-"Or" How many people are interested with the management team?
-Yet veteran teams are just as successful.
+Scavenger hunts would be perfect for new recruits to get to know the countryside and their team.
+They would require them to recognise items around the workplace and ask experienced workers questions during their first week, like “When was [Company] started?
+“Who was our first customer?”
+How many people are interested in the management team?”
+Yet veteran teams are successful.

 Perhaps you set up one for workers to discover X number of information or objects together by the end of the day.
 Or break the party into different teams to see who is the first to finish.
 This will certainly inspire team members to collaborate together on anything well different from their normal jobs and team of individuals, whatever you want to do so, and however you want to decide for them.